aurelia/aurelia/docs/engineering-notes/router-architecture-notes.md

 ## Compiling viewport instruction and appending to node

 This process starts with a route node and a viewport instruction.
-Quite evidently, in this step the viewport instruction is compiled to a route node, and later down the line the new route node is added as a children to the given route node.
+In this step the viewport instruction is compiled to a route node, and later down the line the new route node is added as a children to the given route node.

-Once the child node is created, the process of **appending** the node is very straight-forward.
-It involves appending the child node as one of the children of the given route node, and scheduling update for the viewport-agent associated to the routing context of the child node.
+Once the child node is created, the node (child-node) is appended as one of the children of the given route node, and scheduling update for the viewport-agent associated to the routing context of the child node.

 Depending on the type of the viewport instruction, the route node can be **compiled** differently.
 In this phase the viewport instruction can be categorized broadly into string instruction and routed view-model or custom element definition instruction.